QualiSystems/shell-traffic-standard/README.md

-# shell-traffic-standard
+# quali-standards
-CloudShell Shell standard definition for Traffic type devices/virtual appliances
+Repository for standards for use by CloudShell Shells.